-s.
-Failure to Comply
+15. Failure to Comply

-- i. failure to comply with the directions of any university official(s) acting in the performance of their duties; - ii. failure to identify oneself to a university official(s) when requested to do so; - iii. failure to comply with rules, regulations, procedures, policies, standards of conduct, or any other directive of the university, including but not limited to schools, colleges, departments, labs, - t.
-Violent Conduct any conduct that physically harms or injures another person. - u.
-Animal Cruelty engages in conduct with an animal that may violate any provision of federal, state, or local laws, whether or not the violation occurs on university property or in connection with any university-oriented activity. - v.
-University System and Institutional Violations violates any provision of the Regents' Rules and Regulations of The University of Texas System; - w.
-Financial Misconduct failure to meet financial obligations to the university, including but not limited to failure to remit payment, fraudulent cancellation of payment, or failure to abide by an agreedupon payment schedule; - x.
-Retaliation engages in or attempts to engage in any action, directly or indirectly, including through a third party, that is intended to harass, intimidate, threaten, harm or improperly influence any person because they: - i. make, or intend to make a report, complaint, grievance, or allegation of prohibited conduct under any university policy or rule, or under any law; - ii. participate in and/or cooperate with conduct proceedings; or, - iii. appear as a witness. - y.
-Aiding in Academic Misconduct The Student Organization aids, encourages, organizes, approves or otherwise participates in behaviors that would constitute collusion, plagiarism, misrepresentation (e.g. having another Student Organization member check into a class or take an exam) and/or other forms of Academic Misconduct.
-Evidence of a violation of this policy must demonstrate systemic participation and/or knowledge of misconduct beyond 1-2 Student Organization members participating in the violation.
+- i. failure to comply with the directions of any university official(s) acting in the performance of their duties, and who has the authorization to issue such directives; - ii. failure to identify oneself to a university official(s) when requested to do so; - 1.
+A person identifies themself by giving their name and complete address, substantiated by a current driver's license, voter registration card, or other official documentation, and by stating truthfully whether or not they are a student or employee of the University. - iii. failure to comply with rules, regulations, procedures, policies, standards of conduct, or any other directive of the University, including but not limited to schools, colleges, departments, or - 16.
+Violent Conduct any conduct that physically harms or injures another person; - 17.
+Animal Cruelty any conduct with an animal that may violate any provision of federal, state, or local laws; - i.
+Intentionally, knowingly, or recklessly torturing or in a cruel manner killing or causing serious bodily injury to an animal; - ii.
+Failing to provide proper care for an animal in a person's custody, including but not limited to failing to provide necessary food or water, unreasonably abandoning an animal, or transporting or confining an animal in a cruel manner; - iii. any other conduct with an animal that may violate any provision of federal, state, or local laws; - 1.
+Conduct occurring solely for the purpose of or in support of fishing, hunting, or trapping; or wildlife management, wildlife or depredation control, or shooting preserve practices as regulated by state and federal law; or animal husbandry or agriculture practice involving livestock animals shall not be interpreted as a violation of this rule. - 18.
+University System Violations any conduct that violates any provision of the Regents' Rules and Regulations of The University of Texas System; - 19.
+Retaliation any action taken to materially and adversely affect the terms or conditions of an individual's academic experience or employment with the University, or other institutional status of a student, employee, university affiliate, visitor, or applicant for admission to or employment with the University, because an individual has, in good faith:

+- reported or intends to make a report under university policies or rules; - ii. opposed an unlawful practice; - iii. participated in an investigation or conduct proceeding; or, - iv. requested supportive or protective measures; - 20.
+Aiding in Academic Misconduct the Student Organization aids, encourages, organizes, approves or otherwise participates in behaviors that would constitute collusion, plagiarism, misrepresentation (e.g. having another Student Organization member check into a class or take an exam) and/or other forms of Academic Misconduct.
+Evidence of a violation of this policy must demonstrate systemic participation and/or knowledge of misconduct beyond 1-2 Student Organization members participating in the violation. - 21.
+Institutional Rules Violations any conduct that violates any provision or rule defined in other chapters of the Institutional Rules on Student Services and Activities.